Getting Started#

 Note

-All these commands are run inside the Docker container and assume you have a copy of Rayleigh at $HOME/path/to/Rayleigh (which corresponds to /root/path/to/Rayleigh inside the container).
+All these commands are run inside the Docker container and assume you have a copy of Rayleigh at $HOME/path/to/Rayleigh (which corresponds to /work/path/to/Rayleigh inside the container).

 Building the documentation